 How to build the Loveable Loo: Video shows construction and use of Loveable Loo 2.0 available here assembled ($225) or in kit form ($160); extra buckets and liners extra.
 (Loveable 1.0 vid is more fun.)

-DIY Composting Toilet Video 3:22 shows easy to make toilet using 55 gal drum.
+DIY Composting Toilet Video 3:22 shows DIY toilet using 55 gal drum.

 How Christchurch coped.
 Makeshift Christchurch Toilets is a popular website shows that even at the worst of times a homemade toilet can bring comfort and be infused with whimsy.
 Pit latrines were dug in the beginning but given risk of groundwater contamination residents soon abandoned.

 How Christchurch did it right.
-They came up with the Christchurch Twin Bucket system PHLUSH adopted, and developed sophisticated dry composting systems.
+A team from the New Zealand Parmaculture Guild came up with the two bucket system and developed sophisticated dry composting systems to meet the needs of people in Christchurch following the 2011 earthquake.
 See Compost Toilets for Resilience for how to, handbooks, and photos of folks at work.
+In October 2011, PHLUSH proposed the Christchurch Twin Bucket Emergency Toilet to the City of Portland, which endorsed it.